 - To be an advocate for oneself and others.

 - To be part of a local, global, or online community.

 - To have care partners well trained in dementia care.

-One thing for sure, all people who live with dementia deserve to be treated with compassion and dignity and the twelve tenets above are a great place to start.
+The Best Friends approach is caring and person-centred.
+All people who live with dementia deserve to be treated with compassion and dignity and the twelve tenets above are a great place to start.